leosuky/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 14 - Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.\n
-Task 15 - Write a script that changes the owner and the group owner of _hello to vincent and staff respectively.\n Task 16 - Write a script that changes the owner of the file hello to betty only if it is owned by the user guillaume.\n
+Task 15 - Write a script that changes the owner and the group owner of _hello to vincent and staff respectively.\n Task 16 - Write a script that changes the owner of the file hello to betty only if it is owned by the user guillaume.\n Task 17 - Write a script that will play the StarWars IV episode in the terminal.\n